miargentieri/exposome-aging-ukb/README.md

 R code for each stage of our data preparation and analysis are contained in these files.
 This includes:
 * Importing raw data
-* Recoding data
+* Recoding exposure data
-* Coding all-cause mortality outcome data
+* Coding all-cause mortality and incident chronic disease outcome data
 * Performing participant exclusions and multiple imputation
 * Running the XWAS pipeline
-* Conducting correlation analyses
+* Conducting correlation and multivariable exposome analyses
 * Creating figures, tables, and plots

 Manifest